 You might also like:

-- sweetener of choice, such as maple syrup, agave, stevia, monk fruit (to taste)
+- sweetener of choice, such as maple syrup, agave, stevia, or monk fruit, to taste

 - fresh fruit, nuts, seeds, as desired